fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

-Now that we have all the security flow, let's make the application actually secure, using JWT tokens and secure password hashing.
+Now that we have all the security flow, let's make the application actually secure, using <abbr title="JSON Web Tokens">JWT</abbr> tokens and secure password hashing.

 This code is something you can actually use in your application, save the password hashes in your database, etc.